Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube. No row or column of cubes must contain two cubes of the same colour.

 Can you fit the tangram pieces into the outline of this telephone?

-Can you fit the tangram pieces into the outline of Little Ming playing the board game?
+Can you fit the tangram pieces into the outline of the child walking home from school?

 Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?